How to Recognize and Treat Childhood Depression

 - Frequent complaints of physical illness like headaches and stomachaches

 - Sleeping too much or disturbed sleep such as waking up in the nighttime and having trouble getting back to sleep

 - Change in appetite, eating habits, weight gain or loss

 - Loss of energy

 Depression is often caused by a number of factors.
 Depression can be inherited.
 It may be due to things that happen to the child such as illness, stress, grief, or changes in the body’s chemistry.
 Children who have problems with attention, learning, or conduct are at greater risk.

 Treatment depends on the type of depression, its causes, and its severity.
 Treatment may include having the child talk to a trained professional (counseling), taking anti-depressant medicine, or both.
 You and your child’s doctor will work together to find the best treatment for your child.
 Childhood depression is very responsive to treatment.
 It may take a few weeks for the symptoms to start to go away once treatment is started.
 Improvement is often slow and subtle.
 It takes time.

 What should you do if you suspect your child is depressed?

 Thinking that your child is depressed can be unsettling and even frightening.
 Early diagnosis and treatment can help.
-Contact a qualified professional.
-Call the UWHC Department of Health Psychology at 608-263-8415 to learn more about treatment options.
+Contact a qualified professional such as a psychologist, pediatrician, or school counselor.

 The information provided should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Any duplication or distribution of the information contained herein is strictly prohibited.